I’ve written about and regularly consume Ensure, I don’t care that I’m not the target audience.

 But How About It, Is It Good?

 Now that you have heard about the nightmare of procuring my Soylent, lets talk about Soylent itself.
 It is a very fine mix and comes in bags that each contain three meals.
-I found trying to make Soylent in smaller portions to be a hassle – not only because of measurements and so on but because the powder is so fine that it puffs up into the air and lands everywhere while scooping.
+I found trying to make Soylent in smaller portions to be a hassle – not only because of measurements and so on but because the powder is so fine that it puffs up into the air and lands everywhere while scooping.1The reason I wanted to do smaller servings was b/c Soylent goes bad after it is made and I wasn’t sure I could consume an entire package of Soylent quickly enough.

 In any case, I moved to making a whole packet at a time and it was so much easier.
 Okay, I know for those of you who cook, you are rolling your eyes – and yes, in the distant past I did sometimes cook – but the whole point of Soylent is to save time and improve nutrition.

 Making Soylent was now simple – pour in the powder, add a bottle of oil, and then fill the rest of the pitcher with water.
-Screw on the air-tight cap and shake for around sixty seconds.
+Screw on the air-tight cap2I discovered it isn’t really, really, really air-tight.
+I didn’t have room to put the pitcher standing up in my refrigerator (it is a mini) so I put it on its side – this worked a few times, but eventually it began to leak. and shake for around sixty seconds.
 Place in the refrigerator, remove when ready to consume, shake for five to ten seconds, then pour yourself a glass and enjoy.

 Soylent tastes a bit like a milk shake.
 It has a pleasant flavor, though one I can’t place.
 Compared to any other powdered drink (Shakeology, RAW Meal), the “graininess” is almost non-existent.